-\method integrates three progressively deeper distillation strategies: 1) Reasoning-Enhanced Outcome–Based Supervision \emph{(R-SFT)}: Training the model on the final consensus reached by the agent group while leveraging reasoning trajectories to ensure the single agent can consistently reach high-quality conclusions; 2) Reasoning Trajectory-based Data Augmentation \emph{(DA)}: Distilling the diverse reasoning chains derived from collective interaction, allowing the model to learn a variety of logical strategies and ways of thinking; and 3) Process-Aware Distillation \emph{(PAD)}: Using process reward model to train the agent to internalize the critique-and-revision dynamics, enabling a single agent to emulate the dialectical reasoning of multi-agent debates within a single forward pass.
+\method integrates three progressively deeper distillation strategies: 1) Reasoning-Enhanced Outcome–Based Supervision \emph{(R-SFT)}: Training the model on the final consensus reached by the agent group while leveraging reasoning trajectories; 2) Reasoning Trajectory-based Data Augmentation \emph{(DA)}: Distilling the diverse reasoning chains derived from collective interaction, allowing the model to learn various logical strategies and ways of thinking; and 3) Process-Aware Distillation \emph{(PAD)}: Using process reward model to train the agent to internalize the critique-and-revision dynamics, enabling a single agent to emulate the dialectical reasoning of multi-agent debates within a single forward pass.
 We conduct extensive experiments by varying LLM backbones, teacher-student roles, datasets and various tasks, scaling, and evaluation settings.
-The following are our key findings: \begin{enumerate}[leftmargin=1em] \itemsep{0em} \item \textbf{\method enables a single agent to acquire multi-agent reasoning ability.} Our extensive experiments show that all three reasoning-centric distillation methods can boost the performance of single agents.
+The following are our key findings: \begin{enumerate}[leftmargin=1em] \itemsep{-.1em} \item \textbf{\method enables a single agent to acquire multi-agent reasoning ability.} Our extensive experiments show that all three reasoning-centric distillation methods can boost the performance of single agents.
 Combination of approaches can achieve further improvement. (\S\ref{sec-exp-result})

 \item \textbf{PRM capacity matters more than student model size, while student capacity bounds multi-agent gains.} High-capacity PRMs enable strong improvements even for small students, whereas weak PRMs limit gains.
 Scaling teacher agents mainly benefits larger students, with diminishing returns for smaller ones. (\S\ref{sec-exp-result}, \S\ref{sec-exp-scaling})